nixworks/public/news/2007/12/4/index.md

 ##### David Southall
 ### [ Dr. David Southall, a prominent British paediatric scientist, is barred from practice after a General Medical Council panel finds that he abused his position to make unsubstantiated accusations in court, and kept illegal records. ](/news/2007/12/4/dr-david-southall-a-prominent-british-paediatric-scientist-is-barred-from-practice-after-a-general-medical-council-panel-finds-that-he-a.md)
-_Context: British, David Southall, General Medical Council, pediatric_
+_Context: David Southall, General Medical Council, United Kingdom, pediatric_

 ##### U.S.
 ### [ The United States Senate approves a free trade agreement with Peru by a vote of 77 to 18, clearing the way for its implementation. ](/news/2007/12/4/the-united-states-senate-approves-a-free-trade-agreement-with-peru-by-a-vote-of-77-to-18-clearing-the-way-for-its-implementation.md)